acsala/iOS_CellDefence/doc/design.md

 <br>About the game:
 The player, controlling a lysosome, must engulf infester viruses (by shooting at them), which enter the playfield from the top of the screen.
-The viruses attempt to insert their DNA into the cell's nucleus (represented on the bottom of the map).
+The viruses attempt to insert their DNA into other cells.
 The viruses can destroy the lysosome as well.
-A level is completed when the player destroys all viruses, but the game ends if the nucleus is corrupted or the player loses all available lives.
+A level is completed when the player destroys all viruses.

 # Section 2 – List of database tables and fields

-No databases are going to be implemented, scores and settings are going to be stored in dictonaries.
+No databases are going to be implemented, scores and settings are going to be stored in the cloud via KiiCloud.

 # Section 3 – A list of models and actions

 The view of the game is going to be built in a storyboard.
-Three storiboards are plant to be implemented;
+Two viewcontrollers are plant to be implemented;
-one for the main menu, one for the settings, and one for the gameplay.
+one for the leaderboard, and one for the gameplay.
 The lysosome, controlled by the player, and the viruses will have similar properties, they will be able to move around a map in vertical and horizontal directions, able to shoot at other objects, and can be destroyed by other objects by got hit.
 Therefor these attributes are going to implemented in a separate model.
 Futhermore the attributes of the map will be